shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 ## Numeric
 -  Various methods on numberic data types - min(n1,n2,n3..), max(n1,n2,n3..), abs(x), pow(x,y), round(x), sqrt(x).
 -  Variable hold the memory reference where the actual value present.
--  In below example a hold memory reference for 10 and when we do `b = a` this does not copy the value 10 to b but b will also have same memory reference as a.
-^
-    a = 10
-    b = a
-^
 1.  **int**
     -  In Python 3, there is effectively no limit to how long an integer value can be.
 Of course, it is constrained by the amount of memory your system has.